bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 * MacOS 10.15

 It is possible to work on BokehJS on different platforms and versions.
-However, things might not work as intended and some tests will not work.
+However, things might not work as intended, and some tests will not work.

 Building BokehJS
 ----------------